UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/status.md

 ## Improvements

-Increased population size to 100
+After increasing the population size to 100 we began to see improvments.

 ![Progress](pics/18766898_10207011941297448_98452268_o.png)